Almost ready to go

 Appoint a Registered Agent

-A registered agent is a person who receives legal documents on behalf of your LLC.
-In New York, the Secretary of State serves as the default registered agent, but you may also appoint an additional agent if desired.
-This agent must have a physical street address within New York and be available during normal business hours.
+A registered agent is an individual who will accept legal documents in place of your LLC.
+The Secretary of State, subject to your appointment of another agent, is the default registered agent in New York.
+This agent should possess a physical street address in New York and should be available during the usual business days.

 2.3 File Articles of Organization